cSploit/android/README.md

 man in the middle attacks such as **password sniffing** ( with common protocols dissection ), real time **traffic manipulation**, etc, etc .

-This application is still in **beta stage**, a stable release will be available as soon as possible, but expect some crash or strange behaviour until then, in any case, feel free to submit an issue here on GitHub.
+This application is still in the **beta stage**, a stable release will be available as soon as possible, but expect some crash or strange behaviour until then, in any case, feel free to submit an issue here on GitHub.

 Requirements